The mainstay of EB care is daily, meticulous skin and wound care.

 Precautions: When left in place longer than a day, impregnated gauze dressings have been reported to dry out and become rough and hard, causing injury to the wound.

-Here are some impregnated gauze dressings MPCS can provide:
+Here are some impregnated gauze dressings AHPCS can provide:

 Retention dressings are used to secure primary and secondary dressings and hold them in place.
 They are an alternative to tape, which most EB skin cannot tolerate.